 How to manage PCOS

-You can try to manage PCOS on your own.
+You can try to manage it naturally.
 There are things you can do to manage PCOS symptoms, such as dietary and lifestyle changes, to help manage your weight.

 You can also enlist the help of a professional.
 Your provider may prescribe a birth control pill in order to regulate your menstrual cycle and help relieve symptoms.
 However, you will not be able to conceive while on birth control, so fertility medications may be needed in order to assist with ovulation.